evanlucas/curapps.com/posts/nodelaunchctl.md

 })
 ```

 node-launchctl offers both sync and async functions for most of launchctl's functionality.
-The source is available on Github at [https://github.com/evanlucas/node-launchctl](https://github.com/evanlucas/node-launchctl).
+The source is available on Github at [https://github.com/evanlucas/node-launchctl](https://github.com/evanlucas/node-launchctl) and you can check out the documentation at [http://evanlucas.github.io/node-launchctl](http://evanlucas.github.io/node-launchctl).